Apprentices

 Back to top

-Over the course of this 3- to 4-year program you will spend most of your week at the labs in our biopharmaceutical manufacturing site receiving tailored on-the-job training from our in-house industry experts, combined with early responsibility to help you develop and progress.
+Over the course of this paid 4-year program, you will spend part of your week gaining hands-on training from our in-house industry experts in the laboratories at our biopharmaceutical manufacturing sites, combined with early responsibility to help you develop and progress.
+As a biochemist associate apprentice, your role may involve:

 What qualifications do you need?

-• High school Chemistry or Biology (GPA 2.5 or above in each case)
+• High school Math and English math (GPA 2.5 or above in each case)

-• Less than 2 year’s industry related work experience
+• Less than 2 years of related work experience since graduating from high school

 Click here and search #ApprenticeUS to view all open Apprentice positions.